MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/azure-data-lake-connector.md

 - BFB160
 - MET150
 - MOE150
-description: "Set up the Azure Data Lake Storage Gen2 Graph connector for Microsoft Search"
+description: "Set up the Azure Data Lake Storage Gen2 Microsoft Graph connector for Microsoft Search"
 ---
 <!---Previous ms.author: monaray --->

-# Azure Data Lake Storage Gen2 Graph connector
+# Azure Data Lake Storage Gen2 Microsoft Graph connector

-The Azure Data Lake Storage Gen2 Graph connector allows users in your organization to search for files stored in [Azure Blob Storage](/azure/storage/blobs/storage-blobs-introduction) and [Azure Data Lake Gen 2 Storage](/azure/storage/blobs/data-lake-storage-introduction) accounts.
+The Azure Data Lake Storage Gen2 Microsoft Graph connector allows users in your organization to search for files stored in [Azure Blob Storage](/azure/storage/blobs/storage-blobs-introduction) and [Azure Data Lake Gen 2 Storage](/azure/storage/blobs/data-lake-storage-introduction) accounts.

 > [!NOTE]
-> Read the [**Setup your Graph connector**](configure-connector.md) article to understand the general Graph connectors setup instructions.
+> Read the [**Setup your Microsoft Graph connector**](configure-connector.md) article to understand the general connectors setup instructions.

 This article is for anyone who configures, runs, and monitors an Azure Data Lake Storage Gen2 connector.
 It supplements the general setup process, and shows instructions that apply only for the Azure Data Lake Storage Gen2 connector.
 This article also includes information about [Limitations](#limitations).

 In the article, we use *Azure Storage* as a generic term for [Azure Blob Storage](/azure/storage/blobs/storage-blobs-introduction) and [Azure Data Lake Gen 2 Storage](/azure/storage/blobs/data-lake-storage-introduction).

-## Step 1: Add a Graph connector in the Microsoft 365 admin center
+## Step 1: Add a connector in the Microsoft 365 admin center

 Follow the general [setup instructions](./configure-connector.md).
 <!---If the above phrase does not apply, delete it and insert specific details for your data source that are different from general setup instructions.-->